BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 # multi-channel-rpi-eco-monitoring

+This is the code designed to run a MAARU (Multichannel Autonomous Acoustic Recording Unit).
+Full details on applications and hardware setup [here](https:BeckyHeath.github.io/MAARU)

 Code adapted by James Skinner, and Becky Heath from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
 More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring.

 Key changes include: